← Back to Skills / Marketplace / memphis

 Tension between colors makes them all stronger

 Memphis palettes work through productive conflict: a color that shouldn't work next to another color, placed deliberately next to it, makes both colors more vivid.
 Coral next to forest green next to cream.
 Black next to hot pink next to yellow.
-These combinations would be mistakes in conventional design.
-In Memphis they're statements.
-The tension between colors creates energy that harmonious color schemes never have.
+In Memphis, these combinations are statements.
+The tension between colors creates energy that lives only in productive conflict.

 03